Skip to content

 Stationary Components Assembly: 0210-A-Intake Base.
 The components are group mated and the origin cube is fastened to the origin.

 Stationary Components PS: 0210-A-Intake Base.
-Notice the intake pivot mate connector, derived from the orange master sketch.
+Notice the intake pivot mate connector, derived from the orange main layout sketch.

 Moving Components Assembly: 0220-A-Intake Arm.
 The components are group mated and the origin cube is fastened to the origin.

 Moving Components PS: 0220-Intake Arm.
-Notice the intake pivot mate connector, derived from the orange master sketch.
+Notice the intake pivot mate connector, derived from the orange main layout sketch.

 Simplified Models